IsaDonutCat/SeniorSeminar/README.md

 - someone please get git and homebrew to cooperate i'm going insane

 # January 22nd, 2024
 - Reorganizing the system to instead rank the seminars on how many students want them, to optimize choices.
+- Wrote code for student, seminar, and presenter classes.
+    - seminar asks whether the presenter is busy, since the presenter can have multiple classes
+    - student constructor is overloaded to account for those who didn't select
+    - a boolean inside student makes it easy to see if there's a choice or not - returns -1 if there isn't.
+    - wrote an equals() method inside student to hopefully be able to use indexOf() from arraylist (thanks javaDoc)